 - Creation or redefinition of eyelid crease

-Any ptosis treatment will be customised based on:
+Any ptosis treatment will be customized based on:

 - The severity of the ptosis

 Ptosis correction depends on the underlying cause of the condition as well as the severity of the drooping.
 The recommended treatment or droopy eyelid surgery technique will be recommended based on individual needs.